 The latest cookbook is a fun one called The Banh Mi Handbook, released in July 2014.
 It's my way of drawing people into Vietnamese cooking through the ease and simplicity of making a darn good sandwich.
 Three weeks after the book release, Ten Speed Press ordered a reprint.
 Many people are interested in bold flavors and banh mi sandwiches are fabulous way to enjoy and explore them.

 PROFESSIONAL AFFILIATIONS AND EDUCATION

-I'm a culinary professional and member of the International Association of Culinary Professionals (IACP), James Beard Foundation (JBF) Women Chefs & Restaurateurs (WCR), and San Francisco Professional Food Society (SFPFS).
-I co-founded the Asian Culinary Forum, a educational non-profit based in San Francisco, and serve on its advisory board.
+I'm a culinary professional and member of the International Association of Culinary Professionals (IACP), James Beard Foundation (JBF), and Les Dames d'Escoffier International (LDEI).
+I co-founded the Asian Culinary Forum, a educational non-profit based in San Francisco.

 I'm also a proud alum of the University of Southern California, where I earned my bachelor's and master's degrees in business and communication management.
 (Go Trojans!)
 As a Rotary International Foundation Fellow, I attended the Chinese University of Hong Kong, where I polished my Mandarin Chinese and ate lots of terrific Asian food.